 So you’re about to have a baby, actually have a baby!!

 We’re guessing that by now you’ve probably perfected your pregnancy wardrobe, (care of us hopefully), nailed the nursery design (thanks Pinterest), spent a small fortune on cute clothes and exhausted yourself from all of the relentless nesting.
 It’s almost time to put your feet up and relax until baby arrives…there’s just one last job & I promise you…it’s the one that EVERYONE puts off to the last minute – the Hospital Bag!

 The hospital bag can feel like such a huge, daunting task – it’s a necessity, but an unknown quantity.
 Everyone has one, but what goes in it?
 What do you need?
 What does baby need?
-We had absolutely no idea.
+We had absolutely no idea when we were in your shoes either.
 It was the one job that felt like a huge practical step towards labour, and brought reality crashing towards us!
 Motherhood was really happening.

 The good news is we’re old hands at this now & we’re here to share our wisdom.
-After four labours between us, we think we’ve got this hospital bag business down.
+After four labours between us, and all the hints and tips we have picked up from fellow mummas, we think we’ve got this hospital bag business down.
 So…

 What’s in your bag we hear you cry!
 Well…below we’ve included our list of all the things we needed or found really helpful.
 We hope this gives you a good guideline for packing your bag for the big day.
 Click the links to shop the essentials…